 Sandy Spring Friends School is an exceptional school seeking to prepare students for life and further education.
 At SSFS, knowing why we learn, and how we learn, are just as important as what we learn.
 Our educational program is grounded in a deep respect for individual students and intellectual rigor.
 The School's teachers help students internalize a process we call "QRA"--Question, Reflection, Action--which ensures that they think critically, integrate new knowledge, and apply what they learn.
 We help students develop their individual sense of purpose as they become caring citizens of the world.

 Young minds learn best in an environment of trust and respect where each student is valued as a unique, gifted individual.

 Students are expected to move beyond just memorizing facts to “higher order thinking skills” to analyze, interpret, synthesize, and create.
 For this reason, multiple-choice tests are uncommon at SSFS.
 Working within an above-grade-level curriculum, students become skilled at prioritizing and managing academic challenges as they progress from pre-kindergarten to high school graduation.

 For this reason, SSFS values small class sizes where every voice is heard.
 At all grade levels, most academic sections have between 10 and 16 students.

 Daily routines allow students to be outside as they travel between commitments.
 The School’s 140-acre campus is a natural laboratory for physical, scientific, and artistic exploration.

-- In a world that is increasingly international and cross-cultural, SSFS seeks to provide students a global perspective.
-We emphasize their development of cultural competence and the ability to view each challenge and opportunity from multiple perspectives.
+In a world that is increasingly international and cross-cultural, we emphasize our students' development of cultural competence and the ability to view each challenge and opportunity from multiple perspectives.

 Signature trips and projects, the Upper School Intersession and Internship programs, and our outdoor education program all reflect our desire the make the world our classroom.